PM-Notes/How-To-Github/README.md

 Once installed, we need to link our local Git to GitHub:

 1. Open Terminal (or zSH!)
-2. Set your Git username (this is a global setting, and can be done on a per folder basis also)
+2. Set your Git username (this is a global setting, and username can be set on a per repository also)

 `scripts|master⚡ ⇒ git config --global user.name "NetDevNotes"`